 Christine L. Self joined Tueth Keeney with 5 years of experience representing local municipalities and private clients.
-During this time, she gained experience in collective bargaining, conducting investigations into employee misconduct and advocating on behalf of municipalities and private clients before the Illinois Labor Relations Board, the Illinois Human Rights Commission, the Equal Employment Opportunity Commission and the U.S. Department of Labor.
+During this time, she gained experience in collective bargaining, conducting investigations into alleged employee misconduct and advocating on behalf of public and private clients before the Illinois Labor Relations Board, the Illinois Human Rights Commission, the Equal Employment Opportunity Commission and the U.S. Department of Labor.
 She has experience in the state and federal courts as well.

 J.D., St. Louis University School of Law, 2015